kiwijuice56/sand-spoon/README.md

-# chaos-sands
+# sand-spoon
-A modular falling sand simulation created in Godot.
+A modular and infinite falling sand game created in Godot.

 ## Elements
 Each type of particle is represented by a Godot `Resource` that